alsuhaibi96/payment-progress-bar-template/README.md

 # payment-progress-bar-template
-A progress bar for steps registeration
+A Payment progress bar for registeration steps